Civil Service Visual Network

 To provide advice, information, support and guidance to all Civil Service departments, agencies and staff on visual impairment

 matters, and to work together to raise the profile of visual impairment while sharing and promoting best practice.

 To effect change through increasing awareness of visual impairment issues and addressing specific problems for the visual impairment community across the Civil Service.

 - To increase awareness of visual impairment issues across the Civil Service.

-- To engage proactively with policy development, the CSDN, Civil Service Workplace Adjustment Team and other departmental networks, as appropriate, to ensure consideration is given to visual impairment requirements at an early stage.
+- To engage proactively with policy development, the CSDN, Civil Service Workplace Adjustment Service and other departmental networks, as appropriate, to ensure consideration is given to visual impairment requirements at an early stage.

 - Establish links with the Diversity and Inclusion staff across the Civil Service, sharing best practice and providing mutual support where disability issues arise.

 The Five Principles of the Civil Service Visual Network

 - We will be honest with ourselves, our sponsors, champions and all our stakeholders

 - We will uphold the Civil Service values